MohamadYusuf/WebRx-Site/docs/if-binding.md

 ## Example 2

-In the following example, the *div* element will be empty for “Mercury”, but populated for “Earth”.
+In the following example, the <code>div</code> element will be empty for “Mercury”, but populated for “Earth”.
 That's because Earth has a non-null capital property, whereas “Mercury” has null for that property.

 ```html
 <ul data-bind="foreach: planets">